Sound

 Resumed

-Occurs when the playback of a sound is resumed by the Resume() method.
+Fires when the sound is resumed via the Resume() method.

 Parameters